 NOT SO FAST!

-Many who have been in our Total Leadership Connections program over the years have all said a variation of “I hate this situation.
-I feel like I’m back in school and being judged with not much chance to stand up for myself.
-I have a kinda, take the hits and get out fast attitude.”
+Over the years, many in our Total Leadership Connections program have said, “I hate this situation.
+I feel like I’m back in school.
+Teachers judged me without much chance to stand up for myself.
+I learned to take the hits and get out fast.”

 Do you hate to be judged?
-And more to the point, what happens to you when you know you will be judged?
+And more to the point, what happens to you now when you know you will be under the microscope?

-This is when the idea of feedback becomes even more interesting.
+This situation is when the idea of feedback becomes, even more, complex and exciting.

-The self-doubt goes both ways.
-It invades the emotions of the receiver, yes, we know that.
-However, did you know that the giver also often must reach for anti-acids before, during, or after a feedback session?
+Self-doubt goes both ways.
+It invades the emotions of the receiver.
+Yes, we know that.
+However, did you know the giver often must reach for anti-acids before, during, or after a feedback session?

 Here is a memory Janet shared in a leadership coaching session that gives a clue.

-I was also coaching her boss who shared this with me about feedback sessions.
+I also coached her boss, who shared this with me about feedback sessions.

-“Twice a year at feedback time I sleep little and eat lots.
+“Twice a year at feedback time, I sleep little and eat lots.
 Eating is my go-to reaction when I’m stressed.
-I think if I had more direct reports I’d end up on TV’s “The Biggest Loser” because of excessive weight.
-I don’t like to give negative feedback and yet, to be honest in my job, I have to say things that will upset others.
-Yet, I can’t tell this to anyone.
-They’d shrug and say, tough, that’s part of being a leader.”
+If I had more direct reports, I think I’d end up on TV’s “The Biggest Loser” because of excessive weight.
+I’m not particularly eager to give negative feedback, yet, to be honest, I have to say things that will upset others in my job.
+Yet, I can’t tell anyone this.
+They’d shrug and say, “Tough, that’s part of being a leader.”

-Both the sender and the receiver can become aware that there is a real, live human being sitting on the other side of the table.
+Both the sender and the receiver can become aware that a real, live human being is sitting on the other side of the table.
 Yes, even when one has, it seems, more power than the other.

 That is NOT the point.
-The point is that each side needs to be sensitive to the self-doubt that is sitting in the room, like a great big yet very quiet elephant.
+The point is that each side needs to be sensitive to the self-doubt sitting in the room, like a great big yet very quiet elephant.

 Acknowledge that the meeting is stressful and anxiety-producing.
 No, that won’t make the nervousness go away.
 It will, however, shrink the elephant to a smaller size and make the situation more honest.